Native PyTorch Autocast

 Autocast Cache

 torch.autocast includes cache_enabled parameter which is enabled by default.
 It controls the functionality of caching cast operations to reuse them, when one tensor is an input to more than one operator registered for autocast.
-In Habana modules, the underlying graph mode handles this optimization.
+In Gaudi modules, the underlying graph mode handles this optimization.
 Therefore, autocast caching is permanently disabled on HPU.